AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 ## Request Example

 The Nano Banana Tasks API can be used to query the results of the Nano Banana Images API.
-For information on how to use the Nano Banana Images API, please refer to the document [Nano Banana Images API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f).
+For information on how to use the Nano Banana Images API, please refer to the documentation [Nano Banana Images API](https://platform.acedata.cloud/documents/63e01dc3-eb21-499e-8049-3025c460058f).

-We will take a task ID returned by the Nano Banana Images API as an example to demonstrate how to use this API.
-Suppose we have a task ID: 4d320ead-4af4-4a55-8f3e-f2afebdf4fd0, and we will demonstrate how to pass in a task ID.
+We will demonstrate how to use this API with an example task ID returned by the Nano Banana Images API.
+Suppose we have a task ID: 4d320ead-4af4-4a55-8f3e-f2afebdf4fd0, we will show how to pass in a task ID.

 ### Task Example Image